microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

   * Workbooks
   * KQL
   * Microsoft Sentinel
-* Cost Effectiveness: The partner must be familiar with the scaling and compute options for all the Basic Solution Services listed above, to implement a cost-effective solution for the customer.
+* **Cost Effectiveness**: The partner must be familiar with the scaling and compute options for all the Basic Solution Services listed above, to implement a cost-effective solution for the customer.
-* Performance: The partner must articulate their strategy for high performing solution delivery.
+* **Performance**: The partner must articulate their strategy for high performing solution delivery.
 They should leverage at least one of the below:
   * Azure CDN
   * Azure Front Door
   * App Service Always On
   * Local Cache within App Configuration
   * Co-located deployments of DB with App Service in Azure Regions
-* Compliance: The partner must explain the strategy implemented in the solution to comply with customer regulations.
+* **Compliance**: The partner must explain the strategy implemented in the solution to comply with customer regulations.
 They may leverage one or more of the below:
   * Microsoft Defender for Cloud
   * App Service Environments (ASE)
   * Encryption